mattweale/azure-orbital-aqua-infrastructure/README.md

 * A Storage Account is created and NFS mounted (/nfsdata) on both VMs as part of the deployment.

 * An NSG attached to the aqua-tools-subnet with Inbound Traffic Allowed for 3389.

-Bastion should be used for SSH.
-Currently Bastion defaults to 32bit colour depth which is
+* A Bastion instance, this should be used for SSH and RDP access into the RT-STPS VM.
+Currently Bastion defaults to 32bit colour depth which is not supported by the IPOPP Dashbaord.

 Deployment takes approximately 45 minutes, the vast majority of this being the installation of IPOPP.